mattermost/docs/source/manage/mmctl-command-line-tool.rst

 Permanently delete channels along with all related information including posts from the database.

 .. note::
-   Requires the `Enable API Channel Deletion </configure/configuration-settings.html#enable-api-channel-deletion>`__ configuration setting to be enabled.
+   Requires the :ref:`Enable API Channel Deletion <configure/experimental-configuration-settings:enable api channel deletion>` configuration setting to be enabled.
 If this configuration setting is disabled, attempting to delete the channel using mmctl fails.

 **Format**